Hengbot-Dynamics/heng-docs/docs/tutorial-basics/deploy_your_site.md

   - Webscoket debugging website:http://wstool.js.org/
   - Json format online conversion tool:https://www.sojson.com/
 - Operating environment
-  - Sparky: By default, the network is connected and has obtained an IP address on the screen（例如“IP:192.168.8.232” ）
+  - Sirius: By default, the network is connected and has obtained an IP address on the screen（例如“IP:192.168.8.232” ）
   - API test: By default, API test can only be carried out when the body is in remote control mode.
   - PC: Python environment installed

 The above environment construction will not be explained in detail in this document.
 If necessary, please refer to the following documents.

->Meet Sparky: User Guide：[Unboxing: Entry-level Configuration and Usage](./quick_start_guide.md)
+>Meet Sirius: User Guide：[Unboxing: Entry-level Configuration and Usage](./quick_start_guide.md)

 ## III.Notes

-In order to better use the API, you need to understand some physical definitions on Sparky's body.
+In order to better use the API, you need to understand some physical definitions on Sirius's body.

 | Reference pictures |  |
 |-----|-----|